SMARTLAGOON/AlLoRa/README.md

 ### → [Datasource.py](https://github.com/SMARTLAGOON/AlLoRa/blob/main/AlLoRa/DataSource.py)

 A Datasource is a handy class that can be use to manage the files to be send.
-It is supposed to be used to feed Files to send to a Sender Nodes.
+It is supposed to be used to feed Files to send to a Source Nodes.

 ### → [Digital_Endpoint.py](https://github.com/SMARTLAGOON/AlLoRa/blob/main/AlLoRa/Digital_Endpoint.py)

 Contains the MAC Address of the endpoint to communicate with and manages the states of the communication.
-It also manages the generation of the complete [File](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b) when the receiver finishes collecting all the chunks.
+It also manages the generation of the complete [File](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b) when the Requester finishes collecting all the chunks.

 It also manages the “state” or phase in which the transfer is.

 ### → [AlLoRa_File.py](https://github.com/SMARTLAGOON/AlLoRa/blob/main/AlLoRa/AlLoRa_File.py)

 It is the class who focus on the actual File to be sent or received.
-It can be used to obtain the chunks of the content to transfer to the Sender Nodes and also assembly all the blocks received to obtain the complete File in the Receiver/Gateway side.
+It can be used to obtain the chunks of the content to transfer to the Source Nodes and also assembly all the blocks received to obtain the complete File in the Requester/Gateway side.

-It can be instantiated with content (byte array) to be used by the Sender to transmit the content, or it can also be instantiated as a “container”, in order to receive the chunks and finally assemble it to obtain the whole content, in the Receiver side.
+It can be instantiated with content (byte array) to be used by the Source to transmit the content, or it can also be instantiated as a “container”, in order to receive the chunks and finally assemble it to obtain the whole content, in the Requester side.

 ### → [AlLoRa_Packet.py](https://github.com/SMARTLAGOON/AlLoRa/blob/main/AlLoRa/AlLoRa_Packet.py)